What is an Arbitration Award?

 Arbitration awards are the final, binding decisions in an arbitration.
 They set forth the recovery that the parties are entitled to.
-A variety of different laws and rules apply to arbitration and the process of awards, but there are common themes.
+Various laws and rules apply to vacating arbitration awards and the process of vacating arbitration awards, but there are common themes.
 While there are options for recourse when an award has a mistake or is unjust, countries and courts prefer to honor arbitration awards to encourage the use of alternative dispute mechanisms.
-Awards will be enforced and ensure that a party entitled to the arbitration award receives what is due to them.
+In addition, awards will be enforced and ensure that a party entitled to the arbitration award receives what is due.